phellipeandrade/random-weighted-pick/README.md

 - TypeScript types included (`types` in the ESM distribution).
 - ESM and CJS exports configured via `package.json` (`exports`, `import`/`require`).
+- Works in browsers when bundled (uses `crypto.getRandomValues` when available).
+For environments without `crypto`, inject your own RNG.

 ## Development